 A gradient echo (GRE) is a manipulation of the FID signal which consists of the application of (ref.):

-a dephasing gradient that accelerates the FID
+a dephasing magnetic field gradient that accelerates the FID

 In accordance with what was mentioned previously, one pulse generates an FID, two pulses a spin echo (SE) and three or more pulses a stimulated spin echo (STE).

-Let us consider a pulse train which consists of evenly spaced pulses with a repetition rate equal to TR.
+Let us consider a pulse train which consists of evenly spaced pulses with a repetition rate TR.
 The first 90° RF pulse rotates the longitudinal magnetization Mz and converts it to transverse magnetization Mxy.
 This will be followed by spin dephasing which represents T2 relaxation and subsequently the longitudinal magnetization Mz will start recovering towards reaching its maximal value Mo in an exponential fashion with time constant T1 (T1 relaxation).

 If the time between pulses (repetition rate) is sufficiently long, in practice four to five times longer than T1 (4x-5x T1), then the longitudinal magnetization Mz will have time to recover fully to its initial value Mo before the next pulse is applied (Figure 3, left panel).